RocketMap/RocketMap/docs/extras/captchas.md

 - **Remaining captchas**: displays the number of accounts waiting for captcha token.

- This number can take some time to refresh since the uncaptcha process can take up to a minute to complete.
+When you solve a captcha you won't immediately see a change in "Remaining captchas" because the uncaptcha process can take a couple of minutes to complete.

 - **Failed accounts**: total count of disabled accounts (can include captcha'd accounts if `--captcha-solving` is not enabled)

 Accounts that were rotated to sleep when `-asi` / `--account-search-interval` is enabled will show as failed accounts.

 **Remember**: Status name (`-sn` / `--status-name`) is required for RocketMap to store account statistics in the database, otherwise the captcha page will keep displaying zeros.

-**Note**: When you solve a captcha you won't immediately see a change in "Remaining captchas" because the operation takes some time to validate.

 ### Extra Parameter: `--manual-captcha-refresh`
 Simply put, this is an easy way of controlling how often you want the captcha solving page to be refreshed.